-The inferences for cassava in Latin America are the following
+The inferences for cassava in Latin America are the following:

-- A No sustained research on genetic improvement of cassava had been undertaken in Latin America Moreover the diversity of the germplasm col lection suggested that there was substantial scope for increasing yield ing ability through genetic means The primary priority of the breeding program was to develop widely adapted high yielding varieties LENDS ALL ALL ALL B Improving the efficiency and thus the yield of the plant by selection for harvest index (the ratio of root weight to total plant weight) became However since this selection process the major breeding objective reduced excess leaf formation and thus the tolerance of the plant to pathogen attack disease (Cassava Bacterial Blight and Superlongation) and pest (thrips and mites) resistance became the second breeding priority C The breeding methodology relied on stringent parent selection controlled crosses and one primary selection for genetic yielding ability under - good agricultural conditions and a second selection in a high pressure disease environment The basis for genetic improvement with each cycle is principally proper selection of parent with desired characteristics and for disease resistance selection under high pathogen pressure - D The principal target areas are the more unfavorable agricultural produc tion zones The principal target group is small-scale farmers New technology thus was based on a minimal level of purchased inputs and pro mising varieties required evaluation under the range of typical production conditions Thus the regional and international yield trials were cru cial to identification of high-yielding widely adapted varieties
+- A. No sustained research on genetic improvement of cassava had been undertaken in Latin America.
+Moreover, the diversity of the germplasm collection suggested that there was substantial scope for increasing yielding ability through genetic means.
+The primary priority of the breeding program was to develop widely adapted, high yielding varieties. - B. Improving the efficiency, and thus the yield, of the plant by selection for harvest index (the ratio of root weight to total plant weight) became the major breeding objective.
+However, since this selection process reduced "excess" leaf formation and thus the tolerance of the plant to pathogen attack, disease (Cassava Bacterial Blight and Superlongation) and pest (thrips and mites) resistance became the second breeding priority. - C. The breeding methodology relied on stringent parent selection, controlled crosses, and one primary selection for genetic yielding ability under good agricultural conditions and a second selection in a high-pressure disease environment.
+The basis for genetic improvement with each cycle is principally proper selection of parent with desired characteristics and for disease resistance, selection under high pathogen pressure. - D. The principal target areas are the more unfavorable agricultural production zones.
+The principal target group is small-scale farmers.
+New technology thus was based on a minimal level of purchased inputs and promising varieties required evaluation under the range of typical production conditions.
+Thus, the regional and international yield trials were crucial to identification of high-yielding widely adapted varieties.

-- E The fresh human consumption market is considered to be the primary source of demand and as such consumer characteristics are quite rigid Post harvest durability is a key factor influencing quality and therefore retail price Other characteristics are HCN content root size and starch and fiber content All except root size to a limited extend are genetic characteristics - F Given the genetic yield potential of cassava the possibility existed of flooding urban markets for fresh cassava and causing prices to drop precipitously Expansion of alternative markets appeared to be necessary requiring simultaneous development of processing and utilization technology
+- E. The fresh human consumption market is considered to be the primary source of demand and as such consumer characteristics are quite rigid.
+Postharvest durability is a key factor influencing quality and therefore retail price.
+Other characteristics are HCN content, root size, and starch and fiber content.
+All, except root size to a limited extend, are genetic characteristics. - F. Given the genetic yield potential of cassava, the possibility existed of flooding urban markets for fresh cassava and causing prices to drop precipitously.
+Expansion of alternative markets appeared to be necessary requiring simultaneous development of processing and utilization technology.

-Plant characteristics necessary for higher yielding ability under conditions of poor soils and climate and few inputs were perceived to be the principal relevant constraints Cassava was expected to have a reasonably high level of horizontal resistance to the major diseases and pests thereby allowing the primay focus of the breeding program to be put on yielding ability35 The selection and breeding strategy for cassava is thus to produce hundreds or thousands if possible of recombinations which yield more than 50t/ha at CIAT from as many diverse parents as possible and to evaluate these hybrids
+Plant characteristics necessary for higher yielding ability under conditions of poor soils and climate and few inputs were perceived to be the principal "relevant constraints".
+Cassava was expected to have a reasonably high level of horizontal resistance to the major diseases and pests, thereby allowing the primay focus of the breeding program to be put on yielding ability35.
+The selection and breeding strategy for cassava is thus "to produce hundreds, or thousands, if possible, of recombinations which yield more than 50t/ha at CIAT from as many diverse parents as possible and to evaluate these hybrids